The Great Escape (Boys Like Girls song): In popular culture

 The song has also appeared as a downloadable track for the Xbox 360 karaoke game, Lips, and featured on the soundtrack of 2K Sports' Top Spin 3.
 The song is featured in the Nintendo DS version of the game by Activision, Band Hero and was made available as a downloadable track for the Rock Band game in June 2010.
 The song is featured on the soundtrack to the film The House Bunny.
 It was also used in promotion for the NBC show Life.
 The song was used in episode 64 and 154 of Running Man, and was used in episode 189 of Dream Team II.
 The song is also a playable level in the Nintendo Wii-exclusive video game We Cheer, We Cheer 2.
+The song has been the center of a popular rumor, claiming that it was among the pool of actual licensed songs included in the 2007 video game Cars Mater-National Championship, although, in reality, it does not, though both did coincidentally release in 2007.